oarcscience/ith.oarc.science/ring/two/maps.md

 ------------------------------------------------------------------------

-*NOTICE: The contents of this page are (c) John B. Hare, 2007.
+*NOTICE: The contents of this page are (c) Jean Lelievre, 2007.
 These images may not be reproduced without permission.*